This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your healthcare provider or cardiologist as directed:

 You may need to return for other tests.
-You may need a healthcare provider to visit you in your home.
-He will monitor your vital signs, weight, and make sure your medicines are working.
+You may need home health care.
+A healthcare provider will monitor your vital signs, weight, and make sure your medicines are working.
 Write down your questions so you remember to ask them during your visits.

 Go to cardiac rehab as directed: